 Land Rover LR4 Review

-The 2013 Land Rover LR4 ranks 12 out of 19 Luxury Midsize SUVs.
-This ranking is based on our analysis of 17 published reviews and test drives of the Land Rover LR4, and our analysis of reliability and safety data.
+The 2014 Land Rover LR4 ranks 14 out of 19 Luxury Midsize SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Land Rover LR4, as well as reliability and safety data.

 Next Steps: Land Rover LR4

-- Find low financing rates for the Land Rover LR4
+- View the best prices for the 2014 Land Rover LR4

 - See Luxury Midsize SUVs rankings